wusiyu94/Python_Project_US_Health_Insurance/README.md

 In the first part, we create choropleth maps on precent of health insurance coverage in state level from 2012 to 2016.
 The map is stored in web format [percent_insurance_2012_2016.html](https://github.com/wusiyu94/final_project/blob/master/img/percent_insurance_2012_2016.html).
 Should download the whole folder and then open the html.

 In the second part, we create graph to show the percent of change in private health insurance coverage in state level from 2012 to 2016.
-The map is stored in web format [percent of change in private health insurance coverage](https://plot.ly/~wusiyu94/22.embed)
+The map is stored in web format [percent of change in private health insurance coverage](https://plot.ly/~wusiyu94/22.embed).

 In the third part, we create graph to show the percent of change in public health insurance coverage in state level from 2012 to 2016.
 The map is stored in web format [percent of change in public health insurance coverage](https://plot.ly/~wusiyu94/26.embed).
 we also consider the impact of ACA expansion on health insurance coverage, and plot the trend for [ACA's effect](https://github.com/wusiyu94/final_project/blob/master/img/aca_effect.png).

 In the final part, we create choropleth maps of the percent of no health insurance coverage based on different age group and employment status in 2016. [percent_no_insurance_category.html](https://github.com/wusiyu94/final_project/blob/master/img/percent_no_insurance_category.html).
-Should download the whole folder and then open the html.
+Please download the whole folder and then open the html.

 ### Regression Analysis